bkuschak/visa_serial_port_redirect_over_socket/README.md

 ## Remote

 On the remote computer, use pyvisa to access the instrument.
 See example.py for a simple script to query the instrument.
+You'll need to edit the IP address in the file to match your Raspberry Pi.

 ```
 $  python example.py